BC CAEC Test

 Get Your Diploma in 2 Months.

-These programs allow adult learners to complete required academic courses and graduate with a credential that is recognized by employers, colleges, universities, and government agencies across Canada and North America.
+These programs enable adult learners to complete required academic courses and graduate with a credential recognized by employers, colleges, universities, and government agencies across Canada and North America.

 The CAEC (Canadian Adult Education Credential) is a standardized HSE exam made for Canadians.
-It replaces the GED in most provinces and consists of five separate subtests:
+It replaced the GED in 2024 in most provinces and consists of five separate subtests:

 • Mathematics